 – The Beatles are his favorite musical act.
 (John is his favorite Beatle, if you must know.)

-– Michael-Patrick supports independent book stores, record stores, & comic book stores.
+– Michael-Patrick supports independent book stores, record stores (he once owned one: Disc/Connection), & comic book stores.

 – In the Believe It or Not Department: he loves The Howard Stern Show, Saturday Night Live, The Daily Show, and comic books.

 – Michael-Patrick misses his black Labrador retriever, Raven, terribly.

 – Duke the white Lab currently guards the writing room (when he’s not napping)

 – Oh, and the author is single.
 (Perennially, it seems.)

 Enjoy the site.
 Go to the Contact page and write the author.
 He’ll write back.